aionescu/ubb/Y1S1/CL/numeration-bases/Documentation.md

 A compiled executable is also distributed along with the source code.

-In order to build the source code, you will need to install [the Haskell platform](https://www.haskell.org/platform/), then simply run `stack build` in the project's directory.
+In order to build the source code, you will need to install [the Haskell platform](https://www.haskell.org/platform/), then simply run `cabal build` in the project's directory.